ionic-team/ionic-site/guide/0.9.0/building.md

 ```

 This adds a side menu of projects, letting us click on each project and also add a new one with a small plus icon button in the header bar.
-The `ng-class` directive in the `<list-item>` makes sure to add the `active` class to the currently active project.
+The `ng-class` directive in the `<item>` makes sure to add the `active` class to the currently active project.

 To enable adding, saving, and loading projects, we've had to add a bit of code to the controller.
 Here is the new version of the `app.js` file: